buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 #### Happy path

-Example: single process app with a buildpack declaring a process type of `web` with `[processes.default]` -> the app image will have a default process type of `web`
+Example: single process app with a buildpack declaring a process type of `web` with `default = true` -> the app image will have a default process type of `web`

-Example: single process app with no buildpacks declaring `[processes.default]` -> the app image will have no default process type.
+Example: single process app with no buildpacks declaring `default = true` -> the app image will have no default process type.
 Users must specify the process to run at runtime.
-The lifecycle should print a warning.
 (This assumes https://github.com/buildpacks/spec/pull/137)

-Example: single process app with no buildpacks declaring `[processes.default]` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`
+Example: single process app with no buildpacks declaring `default = true` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`

-Example: multi-process app with a buildpack declaring a process type of `web` with `[processes.default]` and a later buildpack declaring a process type of `worker` (only) -> the app image will have a default process type of `web`
+Example: multi-process app with a buildpack declaring a process type of `web` with `default = true` and a later buildpack declaring a process type of `worker` (only) -> the app image will have a default process type of `web`

 #### Overrides

-Example: multi-process app with an earlier buildpack declaring a process type of `web` with `[processes.default]` and a later buildpack declaring a process type of `worker` with `[processes.default]` -> the app image will have a default process type of `worker`

-Example: multi-process app with an earlier buildpack declaring a process type of `web` with `[processes.default]` and a later buildpack declaring a process type of `worker` with `[processes.default]` and under `[processes.default]` `override = false` -> the app image will have a default process type of `web`
+Example: multi-process app with an earlier buildpack declaring a process type of `web` with `default = true` and a later buildpack declaring a process type of `worker` with `default = true` -> the app image will have a default process type of `worker`

-Example: multi-process app with a buildpack declaring a process type of `web` with `[processes.default]` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`
+Example: multi-process app with a buildpack declaring a process type of `web` with `default = true` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`

 #### Overrides - edge cases
 [edge-cases]: #edge-cases

-Example: multi-process app with an earlier buildpack declaring a process type of `web` with `[processes.default]` and a later buildpack redefining what `web` means WITHOUT `[processes.default]` -> the app image will have no default process.
+Example: multi-process app with an earlier buildpack declaring a process type of `web` with `default = true` and a later buildpack redefining what `web` means WITHOUT `default = true` -> the app image will have no default process.
 Users must specify the process to run at runtime.
+The lifecycle should print a warning.

-Example: multi-process app with an earlier buildpack declaring a process type of `web` with `[processes.default]` and a later buildpack redefining what `web` means WITH `[processes.default]` -> the app image will have a default process type of `web`, with the latest definition
+Example: multi-process app with an earlier buildpack declaring a process type of `web` with `default = true` and a later buildpack redefining what `web` means WITH `default = true` -> the app image will have a default process type of `web`, with the later buildpack's definition of web.

-Example: multi-process app with an earlier buildpack declaring a process type of `web` with `[processes.default]` and a later buildpack redefining what `web` means with `override = false` -> the app image will have a default process type of `web` that is the earlier buildpack's definition.

 - Define the target persona: buildpack author, buildpack user.